cloudflare/cloudflare-docs/content/workers/wrangler/commands.md

 - `--env` {{<type>}}string{{</type>}}
   - Perform on a specific environment.
 - `--dry-run` {{<type>}}boolean{{</type>}} {{<prop-meta>}}(default: false){{</prop-meta>}}
-  - Don't actually delete the Worker.
+  - Do not actually delete the Worker.
 This is useful for testing the output of `wrangler delete`.

 {{</definitions>}}